Metasferous/cats_with_hats/ALGORITHM.md

 should be enough and may be more efficient than O(n * log(n)) complexity of brute iterating

 I state complexity as O(n * log(n)) assuming that switching operation has complexity O(1)
-asn brute iterating requies n loops with number of iterations in all loops
+and brute iterating requies n loops with number of iterations in all loops
 equal to n multiplied by sum of first n elements
 of harmonic series or 1/1 + 1/2 + 1/3 + 1/4 + ... + 1/n
 Pseudocode example: